hrishim/llvl_prog1_book/src/memory_inst.md

 In ex1.s the register X0 has been pre-loaded with the memory address of the first byte of the string.
 This is the memory address of the character corresponding to the letter "H".
 The destination address - location where the string should be copied to - is provided in X1.
 Before the start of the program the address starting at X0 contains the word "Hello" in consecutive memory locations (X0, X0+1...X0+4).
 Just for fun we have stored the word "Howdy" starting at the address in X1.

 The code copies one character at a time from the address starting at X0 to the address at X1.
 Each character of the string Hello is 1 byte in size.
 So to copy the entire string we have to copy 5 bytes.
 Each character is stored in continuous locations of memory.
-For example, if **H** starts at memory address 0x5, **e** is at 0x6, and **l** at 0x7 and so on.
-Note: This is just an example.
-In the program the location of **H** is not at 0x5 but at [FIXME - Pradeep to add exact addresses and remove this Note].
+In this program, **H** starts at memory address 0x800ac, **e** is at 0x800ad, and **l** at 0x800ae and so on. **Note:** Each character is 1 byte in size.

 The solution provided uses the base plus immediate offset addressing mode (aka immediate offset mode).
 In this mode the address of the memory operation is computed by adding the specified base register with a immediate value.
 The immediate value is also provided by the programmer.